h3llolovely/C4D-Migration-Script/README.md

 ## Wish List
 - A fully integrated migration on app upgrade. *(similar to how After Effects migrates setting, scripts, plugins, etc...)*
 - Ability to sync/save In-App preferences *( i.e. asset paths, navigation / timeline settings, etc... )*
 - Automated keyboard shortcut updater script or plugin.
-A method of automatically duplicating a modified version of the new shortcuts file and appending into that file, the custom shortcuts from the previous versions shortcuts(modified).res file.
+A method of automatically duplicating a modified version of the new shortcuts file and appending into that file, the custom shortcuts from the previous version's shortcuts(modified).res file.

 ---